 Serving Suggestions

-- Vegan chili or soup: Cornbread pairs perfectly with vegan chili or various soups.
+- Cornbread pairs perfectly with vegan chili or various soups.
 Serve it on the side or crumble it on top.
 Try it with Vegan Chili With TVP or Vegan Tortilla Soup With Baked Tortilla Chips.

 - Vegan Instant Pot Jambalaya: Nothing says comfort food like a side of golden, crispy cornbread with this Creole dish.

-- Vegan butter and maple syrup: For a classic and simple serving suggestion, serve warm cornbread with vegan butter and maple syrup or agave on top.
-The sweetness of the syrup complements the corn flavor perfectly.
+- For a classic and simple serving suggestion, serve warm cornbread with vegan butter and maple syrup or agave on top.

-- Jam or jelly: Cornbread can also be served with your favorite jam or jelly for a delicious breakfast or dessert.
+- Cornbread can also be served with your favorite jam or jelly.
+Try Cranberry Orange Jam or Cranberry Ginger Chutney.

-- Ice Cream: I love to serve warm cornbread with a serving of vegan vanilla ice cream on top as a treat.
-It is so good!
-Let me know in the comments if you try it.
+- Serve warm cornbread with a serving of vegan vanilla ice cream or Homemade Vegan Banana Ice Cream on top as a treat.

 Ultimately, deciding whether to use yellow or white cornmeal in your cornbread recipe will depend on your taste preferences and the texture and appearance you want.
 If you prefer a stronger and sweeter corn flavor with a more rustic texture, yellow cornmeal may be the way to go (my favorite).
 White cornmeal may be a better choice if you prefer a milder and nuttier flavor with a smoother texture.